Changing Dashboard Cluster Lights

 Lever out the pointer:

-In our example, this is but not the case.
-Here you can simply lift out the speedometer needles without hesitation.
-These are stuck relatively tight insideso feel free to use a little more leverage.
-However, be careful that you do not Speedometer disk not scratched and place a pad on the disk.
-Lever tools are very useful here.
+In our example, this is not the case.
+Here, you can simply lift the dashboard needles without any concerns.
+They are relatively firmly in place, so feel free to apply a bit more leverage.
+However, be careful not to scratch the cluster glass and place a protective layer on the glass.
+A levering tool is very useful here.

 Lever out TAcho pointer with carpet pad